Akshit-Patel/Autonomous-Indoor-Drone/README.md

 # Autonomous-Indoor-Drone
-This repository aims at building a low cost drone which is capable of lifting 1kg package and pass through wireframes while avoiding obstacles.
-This for created as part of competition conducted by Flipkart.
+This repository aims at building a low cost drone which is capable of lifting package and pass through wireframes while avoiding obstacles.
+This was created as part of a competition conducted by Flipkart.
 Main idea was based on depth camera and normal RGB camera, stereo was also tested.
-Depth camera to avoid obstacles and RGB camera to get location of wireframe with help of VIO.
+Depth camera is used to avoid obstacles and RGB camera to get location of wireframe with help of VIO.
 This still requires a development and it's not yet complete.

 ![Featured](images/featured.png)